jarainf/getbooru/README.md

 										of incomplete downloads.
 										WARNING: Only use if downloading to a dedicated folder THIS MAY DELETE FILES YOU OR YOUR PC CREATED!
-		-f		--file-format			Specify a file format by it's extension (gif, jpg, jpeg, png)
+		-f		--file-format			Specify a file format by its extension (gif, jpg, jpeg, png)
 										Add a "-" in front to exclude this type
 		-n		--number-of-files		The number of files to look through